PakO0044/MeXE402_Midterm_Ramirez_Neil_Evan_S.-_Adolfo_Jann_Shane/README.md

 * Create a series of visualizations and reports that clearly communicate the insights derived from the data analysis to stakeholders.
 * Provide actionable insights and recommendations based on the analysis to guide decision-making in real estate investment or wine production and marketing.

+# Methodology

+## Linear Regression - Real State.csv

+### Data Loading:

+* Loaded the "Real Estate.xlsx" dataset containing real estate transaction information.

+### Data Exploration:

+* Reviewed the first few rows of the dataset to understand its structure and content.
+* Checked for missing values and data types to ensure data quality.

+### Descriptive Statistics:

+* Calculated descriptive statistics for each attribute to gain insights into the real estate data.

+### Data Visualization:

+* Created a scatter plot to visualize the relationship between house prices and the distance to the nearest MRT station.
+* Generated a bar chart to show the distribution of houses based on the number of convenience stores nearby.

+### Linear Regression Analysis:

+* Utilized linear regression to predict house prices based on factors like house age, distance to MRT stations, and number of convenience stores.
+* Split the data into training and testing sets.
+* Trained the linear regression model using the training data and evaluated its performance on the test data.

+## Logistic Regression - Wine.csv

+### Data Loading:

+* Loaded the "Wine.csv" dataset containing chemical properties of wines.

+### Data Exploration:

+* Reviewed the first few rows of the dataset to understand its structure and content.
+* Checked for missing values and data types to ensure data quality.

+### Descriptive Statistics:

+* Calculated descriptive statistics (mean, median, standard deviation, etc.) for each attribute to understand the distribution of chemical properties.

+### Data Visualization:

+* Created a box plot for each chemical property to visualize the spread of data and identify any outliers.

+### Linear Regression Analysis:

+* Applied linear regression to predict wine quality based on chemical properties.
+* Split the data into training and testing sets.
+* Trained the model using the training data and evaluated its performance on the test data.

+# Results

+# Discussions

+## Real Estate Dataset (Real Estate.csv):

+**Regression Method**: Linear Regression

+**Results**:

+* Linear regression models the relationship between predictors like house age, distance to the nearest MRT station, number of convenience stores, etc., and the house price per unit area.
+* The model predicts house prices based on the given features.

+**Limitations**:

+* Linear regression assumes a linear relationship between the features and the target variable, which may not always hold.
+* It may not capture complex relationships in the data without feature engineering or using more advanced models.

+## Wine Dataset (Wine.csv):

+**Regression Method**: Regression analysis on wine quality or price

+**Results**:

+* Regression analysis could predict wine quality or price based on features like acidity levels, residual sugar, etc.
+* The model aims to understand how these features affect the wine's quality or price.

+**Limitations**:

+* Wine quality or price may be influenced by a wide range of factors beyond the ones provided in the dataset.
+* Non-linear relationships between features and wine quality may not be captured by simple linear regression models.

+### Comparison

+**Data Characteristics**:

+* The real estate dataset deals with pricing of properties, while the wine dataset focuses on quality or price of wines.
+* Real estate data may have more diverse features influencing prices (location, amenities), while wine data may focus more on chemical composition.

+**Regression Methods**:

+* Linear regression is a common choice for both datasets, but more complex models like polynomial regression or decision tree regression could be considered for the wine dataset.

+**Interpretability**:

+* Linear regression provides straightforward interpretations of feature coefficients, which can be valuable in real estate analysis.

+**Performance**:

+* The performance of the regression models will depend on the quality and quantity of data, feature selection, and the relationship between features and the target variable.

+### Limitations

+**Feature Selection**:

+* Limited features in the datasets may restrict the models' ability to capture the full complexity of the underlying relationships.

+**Overfitting**:

+* Including irrelevant features or using overly complex models can lead to overfitting, especially in datasets with limited samples.

+**Assumptions**:

+* Linear regression assumes a linear relationship between features and the target variable, which may not be valid in all cases.

+**Dataset Size**:

+* Small datasets may limit the model's ability to generalize well to unseen data.